 Still not sure, call the HARPS Helpline or email email@example.com for assistance.

-The HARPS participating retailers have selected schemes that are considered best in class.
-The schemes in the table above are GFSI benchmarked systems.
+The HARPS participating retailers have selected programs that are considered best in class.
+The programs listed in the table above have either achieved recognition against the GFSI Benchmarking Requirements or are undergoing benchmarking.

 What is the GFSI?